alovajs/alovajs.github.io/tutorial/client/strategy/use-request.md

 ### Abort request

-Use useHook to receive `abort` for manual abort request.
+Use the hook's `abort` to cancel a request manually.

 ```javascript
 const {